inakidml/PyMp3PI/README.md

 # PyMp3PI
-Play mp3 inRaspberry from GPIO or key with PyGame
+Play mp3 in Raspberry from GPIO or key with PyGame